TobyWang1/backtesting-framework/README.md

 5. Executing the trading strategy to get the testing results.

 ## Main Features
-1. Data retrieval: Using the third party API (Polygon) to retrieve the market data with the input ticker.
+1. Data Retrieval: Using the third party API (Polygon) to retrieve the market data with the input ticker.
-2. Trading strategy: A strategy factory that stores all the trading strategies.
+2. Trading Strategy: A strategy factory that stores all the trading strategies.
 3. Testing Engine: Execute a user selected trading strategy with other user specified params like observation window, risk factors etc.
 4. Result Summary: A summary to give user a better insight of how the strategy could have performed using the historical data.